Industry News

 • facilitate decision-making

-A structured brief thus becomes a genuine steering tool for the communications project.
+A structured brief thus becomes a genuine management tool for the communications project.

 The key elements of an effective marketing brief